pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 You should then retry attaching and it should work.

-Entering the debugging interface, you will find it familiar if you've worked with GDB.
+Entering the debugging interface, you will find it familiar if you’ve worked with GDB.
 It is a interactive dialogue that allows you to interact with the execution of the tidb server attached on.
 You should type `help` into the dialogue and read the help messages.

 ### Using delve for debugging